flynn/flynn/website/source/docs/development.html.md

 source /vagrant/script/development-aliases
 ```

-Once tup runs successfully, you will have a number of built go binaries and docker images which
+Once tup runs successfully, you will have a number of built go binaries and Docker images which
 can be used to run Flynn.

 ## Running Flynn